Automation-Research-Team/Hand3DPosition/README.md

 3. **Install scrcpy**

-  scrcpy is a versatile tool that mirrors Android devices (both video and audio) connected via USB or over TCP/IP.
+   Scrcpy is a versatile tool that mirrors Android devices (both video and audio) connected via USB or over TCP/IP.
 It allows you to control the device using your computer's keyboard and mouse.

   Additionally, scrcpy provides a convenient way to install APK Android applications.
 Simply copy and paste the required APK onto the scrcpy screen mirroring the Android device.